A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Abstract

 \section{Abstract}

-We report the first direct detection of the cosmological power spectrum using the intensity signal from 21-cm emission of neutral hydrogen (HI), derived from interferometric observations with the L-band receivers of the new MeerKAT radio telescope.
+We report the detection of the cosmological power spectrum using the intensity mapping signal from 21-cm emission of neutral hydrogen (HI), derived from interferometric observations with the L-band receivers of the MeerKAT radio telescope.
 Intensity mapping is a promising technique to map the three-dimensional matter distribution of the Universe at radio frequencies and probe the underlying Cosmology.
 So far, detections have only been achieved through cross-correlations with galaxy surveys.
-Here we present independent measurements of the HI power spectrum at redshifts $0.32$ and $0.44$ with high statistical significance using a foreground avoidance method (at $8.0\sigma$ and $11.5\sigma$ respectively).
-We constrain the rms of the fluctuations of the HI distribution to be $\sigma_{\rm HI} = (0.44\pm 0.04)\,{\rm mK}$ and $\sigma_{\rm HI} = (0.63\pm 0.03)\,{\rm mK}$ respectively at scales of 1.0 Mpc.
+Here we present independent measurements of the HI power spectrum at redshifts $0.32$ and $0.44$ with the foreground avoidance method.
+We utilize two distinct frameworks for mitigating systematics, where a conservative baseline flagging based approach achieves detections at $3.2\sigma$ and $3.5\sigma$, and a power spectrum based flagging method enhances the significance to $5.9\sigma$ and $9.18\sigma$, respectively.
 The information contained in the power spectrum measurements allows us to probe the parameters of the HI mass function and HI halo model.
 These results are a significant step towards precision cosmology with HI intensity mapping using the new generation of radio telescopes.

 \keywords{cosmology: observations — large-scale structure of Universe — techniques: interferometric — radio lines: galaxies}